 Dr. Lakhanpal was raised in Columbia, MD where he excelled in sports as well as academics, graduating Magna Cum Laude from McDonogh School and becoming a varsity letterman in wrestling, lacrosse and soccer.
 After graduating with honors from Franklin & Marshall College, he received his medical degree from the University of Maryland.

-His ophthalmology residency at the Greater Baltimore Medical Center, Johns Hopkins University was distinguished by his appointment as Chief Resident.
+His ophthalmology residency at the Greater Baltimore Medical Center was distinguished by his appointment as Chief Resident.
 Dr. Lakhanpal then undertook a two-year research and medical retina fellowship at the Doheny Retina Institute under the guidance of Mark S. Humayun, MD, PhD and Eugene de Juan, MD.
 There, he wrote several peer-reviewed articles on the Intraocular Retinal Prosthesis and artificial vision, small-incision vitreoretinal surgery, and surgical treatments of retinovascular disease.
 He was honored with the prestigious Fletcher Jones Foundation Grant for his work and was one of the founders and the Principal Investigator of the Doheny Digital Reading Center’s Diabetic Screening Studies.

 Following his tenure at Doheny, Dr. Lakhanpal completed a two-year vitreoretinal surgical fellowship at the Baylor College of Medicine in Houston, TX.
 He served as the Chief of the Retina Service for the Ben Taub General Hospital, the Michael E. DeBakey Veterans Hospital, and Texas Children’s Hospital, performing over 700 surgical procedures in the operating room and over 300 intravitreal injections.
 At the end of his vitreoretinal fellowship, Dr. Lakhanpal was honored with the Outstanding Fellow Award among his peers.
 He has published over 40 peer-reviewed publications and book chapters and has presented papers as first author at ARVO and ASRS each of the last 4 years.